emirhanboge/ML-PaperImplementations/alexnet/README.md

 ### Training

 The model is trained on the ImageNet dataset.
 The input images are resized to 256x256 and then a 224x224 crop is randomly sampled from the resized image.
 The model is trained using stochastic gradient descent with a batch size of 128, momentum of 0.9, and weight decay of 0.0005.
 The learning rate is initialized to 0.01 and is reduced by a factor of 10 when the validation error plateaus.
 The model is trained for 90 epochs.

-Because of the large size of the ImageNet dataset, CIFAR-10 is used for training and testing the model in this repository for demonstration purposes.
+In this implementation because of the large size of the ImageNet dataset, CIFAR-10 is used for training and testing the model in this repository for demonstration purposes, and there are 10 epochs.

 ## Usage